Homepage > Journal > Quantitative research in UX

 Standard indicators, such as the average time needed to finish a task or the number of mistakes, can be combined with more study-specific ones.

-Quantitative research on user experience
+Quantitative user experience research

 Determining indicators can be difficult, especially for researchers with little experience.